edreamleo/python-to-coffeescript/theory.md

 This is the theory of operation document for py2cs.py.
+The most interesting aspect of this script is the TokenSync class.
+This class provides a reliable way of associating tokenizer tokens with ast nodes.

 ### The problem